inbn/component-gallery/src/content/about.md

 ### Are components just for websites?

-**Absolutely not.** Component-based User-Interface design has been around since before websites existed; the examples on this website are collected from websites because this is a _website_ created by a _web developer_.
+**Absolutely not.** Component-based User-Interface design was around way before websites existed; the examples on this website are collected from websites because this is a _website_ created by a _web developer_.
 However, with the power of technologies such as [React Native](https://facebook.github.io/react-native/) and [Electron](https://electronjs.org/), components can be cross-platform with exactly the same code being used on a website, a mobile app or a desktop app.